Fiserv/exchange/docs/getting-started/getting-started-underwriting-fullservice.md

 ## Risk services available in Exchange

-If using Risk services in Exchange the PayFac will be able enable Credit risk and OFAC Screening, as well as OFAC monitoring for the sub-merchant.
+If the PayFac is enabled to use Exchange to perform underwriting checks, they will be able to configure their criteria for the following:

+* AML, Negative Checks and OFAC/Sanction screening
+* Credit Risk
+* Entity and OFAC/Sanction Monitoring
+* Transaction Monitoring

-The PayFac will be responsible for reviewing any possible matches retrieved at the business and principal levels to ensure that there is not match with the OFAC list.
+The PayFac will be responsible for reviewing the outcome of any underwriting checks that do not automatically approved, including any possible matches to OFAC/Sanctions databases and the Mastercard MATCH database.

 <!-- theme: danger -->
 > **If an OFAC hit is confirmed, the sub-merchant cannot be boarded and if already on the system will be held from funding.**